 Secure Peer-to-Peer Instant Messenger with intuitive design and modern features you've come to expect, and some you haven’t, including:

-Allows you to pre-define a special “Duress” PIN that when entered in-place of the Access PIN, will without warning wipe and reset the application.
+Allows you to pre-define a special “Duress” Phrase that when entered in-place of the Access Phrase, will without warning wipe and reset the application.

 Easy viewing of encryption keys allows easy fingerprint verification of sessions between users, thwarting Man-In-Middle type attacks easily and conveniently.

 Our business is designed around providing quality of our Products and services to our customers.
 You are our customers NOT our product!.

 Our systems are designed NOT to log any information about our users, such as location or movement or device statistics like MAC or IMEI numbers etc...